 Designated Hospital for Casemix

 A range of facilities, listed here, have been identified as valid to provide services at the level required for casemix events.
 All other facilities historically designated as ‘rural’ or ‘private’ are excluded.

+Event records where purchase unit is ‘EXCLU’ are excluded and processed through 5.4 Mapping of Health Speciality Codes to Non-Casemix Purchase Units.

 Note that with public hospital sub-contracting the list of included facilities may require updating periodically.